-Floors including sub-floors

-Repair category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Floors including sub-floors Repair category 1 Notes I did not gain access to the sub-floor area.
+However external ground levels are high in relation to internal floor levels.
+A reputable timber/damp specialist contractor can carry out a check of the property including solum and sub-floor areas.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.